omfghello/omfg-s-malrepo/README.md

 password for all is:  **infected**

-all zip folders include an exe, elf or apk file file in it
+all zip folders include an exe, elf or apk file in it

 Will provide a steady stream of samples to put in this repo every once in a while.